The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

-This subsection describes how to obtain annular subsurfaces to which $A$ has large diameter in the subsurface projection. \\
+This subsection describes how to obtain annular subsurfaces to which $A$ has large diameter in the subsurface projection.
+The construction will be used to partition $A$ into three subsets.
+Different techniques will then be used to prove Lemma \ref{maintheorem} for each of these subsets.\\

-Recall the assumption that $A$ is distance 1 from $c$.
-Define a subset $s_{1}$ of $A$ consisting of all the curves in $A$ that are disjoint from $c$, as well as their band sums.
+\textbf{The disjoint sum subset }$\mathbf{s_{1}}$\textbf{ of }$\mathbf{A}$\textbf{.} Recall the assumption that $A$ is distance 1 from $c$.
+Define a subset $s_{1}$ of $A$, the ``disjoint sum subset'', consisting of all the curves in $A$ that are disjoint from $c$, as well as their band sums.
 To see that $s_{1}$ does not have bounded diameter in the subsurface projection to $\mathcal{A}_{c}$, note that an arc in the definition of band sum of two curves disjoint from $c$ can be chosen to wrap around $c$ any number of times.
 However, for this reason, $s_{1}$ is invariant under the action of $D_{c}$.\\